tedca77/IME/README.md

 IME will leave the standard Windows date fields (Date Modified, Date Accessed and Date Created) unchanged after processing.
 # Getting Started
 **BEFORE RUNNING ENSURE YOU HAVE A VALID BACKUP OF YOUR PHOTO FILES.
 IF YOU DON'T HAVE A BACKUP - THEN CREATE ONE BEFORE YOU START !**
+Image Metadata Enhancer is distributed in the hope that it will be useful,  but WITHOUT ANY WARRANTY, under the GNU General Public Licence.
+While it has been tested extensively, the range of formats possible are large and the program may not operate correctly with all files, so if you have a backup, you should not lose any photos.

 1. Copy the ImageMetadataEnhancer.exe to your drive e.g. D:/IME/ImageMetadataEnhancer.exe
 2. Run as a Windows command
 ```ImageMetadataEnhancer.exe  <directory to search> <output directory> <new directory structure> <parameters>```